jimmyhmiller/PlayGround/writings/programming/My Experience Building an Editor in Rust.md

 ### Color Syntax

 At this point, I had edit and display, but no color syntax.
-To figure outline breaks, I parsed the and made a very inefficient line array of tuples with `(start, end)`.
+To figure out line breaks, I parsed the buffer and made a very inefficient line array of tuples with `(start, end)`.
 I think this is one of those choices I wish I had done differently, mostly just on how I wrote the code, but it worked.
 One thing it let me do was only render the visible lines, so my first instinct for color syntax was to take advantage of that.
 I knew that editors like sublime use a regex-based solution that only looks a line at a time.
 So I thought, maybe I should just use that approach and take something off the shelf.

 ### Failed Attempts